Sagan beats Greipel for third stage victory

 | METZ, France

-METZ, France Peter Sagan sealed the first week of his maiden Tour de France with his third stage win in a crash-ridden 207.5-km sixth stage which seriously hurt the chances of some race favourites on Friday.
+METZ, France Peter Sagan sealed the first week of his maiden Tour de France with his third stage victory in a crash-ridden 207.5-km sixth stage which seriously hurt the chances of some leading favourites.

 The 22-year-old Slovak outpaced the leading part of a scattered bunch to achieve a spectacular treble ahead of Germany's Andre Greipel, the winner of the two previous stages and one of many riders to hit the tarmac between Epernay and Metz.

-Australian Matthew Goss took third while Swiss Fabian Cancellara, who also avoided the worst pile-up of the day, retained the overall leader's yellow jersey.
+Australian Matthew Goss took third while Swiss Fabian Cancellara, who also avoided the worst pile-up of the day, retained his overall leader's yellow jersey.

 "I was lucky to be unhurt.
-In stages like this everybody wants to be at the front," he told reporters.
+In stages like this, everybody wants to be in the front and it causes unnecessary crashes," he told reporters.

-Several Tour contenders were not so lucky and three riders, American Tom Danielson, Italy's Davide Vigano and Spain's Mikel Astarloza, were forced to withdraw from the race.
+Some Tour contenders were not so lucky and three riders, American Tom Danielson, Italy's Davide Vigano and Spain's Mikel Astarloza were forced to bid farewell to the race.

-Triple world champion Oscar Freire of Spain and Dutchman Wouter Poels pulled out with broken ribs and perforated lungs, as did Frenchman Hubet Dupont (forearm fracture).

 American team Garmin were among the hardest hit, losing Danielson, eighth last year, while their Canadian leader Ryder Hesjedal, escorted by David Millar and Tyler Farrar, finished more than 13 minutes off the pace.

-Giro d'Italia champion Hesjedal went to hospital for checks after crossing the line.
+The Giro d'Italia champion was sent to hospital for checks after crossing the line.

 "We'll have to change our game plan now and cheer each other up.
-We'll get over it," said Garmin's David Zabriskie who launched the day's long break and was caught by the marker for the last kilometre.
+We'll get over it," said Garmin's David Zabriskie, who launched the day's long break and was caught under the last kilometre marker.

 Among the other top-flight riders held up in the day's crashes were Luxembourg's Frank Schleck and Spain's Alejandro Valverde, who both lost 2:09, while Dutchman Robert Gesink finished 3:31 adrift.